 Fronted by the very original Steve Simpson, the group can still be seen enjoying themselves at a small select number of gigs.

 The original band began in 1980 at the Red Lion pub (now demolished) in Brentford, West London.
 The founder members were:

 Call That Bloody Music!

-The six tracks below were recorded live at the BoomBoom Club, Sutton, UK - November 2008.
+The six videos below were recorded live at the BoomBoom Club, Sutton, UK in November 2008.

 The CD of the complete gig can be bought from any of the guys, or you can email us

 Gig list last modified : Saturday 2nd January 2016

 (an American site - nothing to do with us)